Lions of England (2018)

 Elsinore, Denmark.
 Ruby has established herself as the go-to hairdresser in town.
 And, ‘what’s said at Ruby’s, stays at Ruby’s‘, which is why she enjoys the trust of all of her customers – from King Claudius to Hamlet to Ophelia.
 But many a secret is revealed in this peek into her respected salon.

-We performed this play the Fringe of the Festival of European Anglophone Theatrical Societies (FEATS) 2016 in Brussels.
+We performed this play at the Fringe of the Festival of European Anglophone Theatrical Societies (FEATS) 2016 in Brussels.

 The Actor’s Nightmare (2015)